“An abused child that received no intervention might end up as an abusive adult”.

 Mother: You are bullied in school?
 And you did not tell me.
 Instead, you decided to start stealing to satisfy your bully.

-Mother: Is this how I raised you to be?
+Mother: Is this who I raised you to be?
 Why didn’t you tell me, Joel?

 Mother: I’m your mother, it is my responsibility to worry about you.
-Joel what you were wrong and remember that every consequence has an action.
+Joel, what you did is wrong and remember that every consequence has an action.

-The second mother caught her son stealing and she immediately started beating him still he hit his head on the wall and started bleeding.
+On the other hand, the second mother caught her son stealing and she immediately started beating him, he hit his head on the wall and started bleeding.

 As parents’ impulsive actions are not always the best steps to take when dealing with our children.